betterview logo

 Risks of Laser Eye Surgery: Femto LASIK and TransPRK

-Laser eye surgery is a safe option for long-term correction of visual impairment.
-However, like any other medical procedure, it still carries some risks and can have side effects.
+Laser eye surgery is a safe method for long-term correction of vision problems.
+However, like any medical procedure, it carries some risks and may have side effects.

 The most common side effects include:

-• Dry eyes: Many patients find that their eyes feel drier after refractive laser surgery, they have reduced tear production, and therefore need to use artificial tears more regularly to soothe their eyes.
-This problem usually subsides within a few weeks to months.
+• Dry Eyes: Many patients notice that their eyes feel drier after refractive laser surgery, experience reduced tear production, and need to use artificial tears more regularly to soothe their eyes.
+This issue usually resolves within a few weeks to months.

-• Increased light sensitivity: After laser treatment, increased light sensitivity may also occur, such as sensitivity to glare from oncoming headlights when driving in the dark.
-However, these complaints are usually temporary.
+• Increased Light Sensitivity: Following laser treatment, increased light sensitivity, such as glare from oncoming headlights while driving at night, may occur.
+However, these symptoms are typically temporary.

-• Foreign body sensation in the eye: Slight discomfort and the feeling of a grain of sand in the eye the next day is one of the more common side effects after laser eye treatment.
-Artificial tears can help relieve the discomfort.
-However, these usually subside within a short time.
+• Foreign Body Sensation in the Eye: Mild discomfort and a sensation of having a grain of sand in the eye the day after treatment is one of the more common side effects of laser eye surgery.
+Artificial tears can help alleviate these symptoms, which usually subside within a short time.

-• Red eyes: After treatment, red spots may be visible in the white area of the eye - these usually disappear after a few weeks to a few months.
-In addition to redness, burning, watery, or swollen eyes may also occur.
+• Red Eyes: Red spots may appear on the white part of the eye after the procedure, but these usually disappear within a few weeks to a few months.
+Additionally, redness may be accompanied by burning, tearing, or swelling of the eyes.

-• Pain: Depending on the treatment method and individual pain sensitivity, pain may occur.
-Especially after TransPRK, which is associated with a longer healing process, severe pain also occurs in the first 3-5 days after treatment as the corneal epithelium needs to regrow.
+• Pain: Depending on the method used and individual pain tolerance, some patients may experience pain.
+This is especially true for Trans-PRK, which involves a longer healing process.
+Severe pain may occur during the first 5–7 days after the procedure as the corneal epithelium regenerates.

-Other potential side effects that may occur in rare cases:
+Other potential side effects that may rarely occur:

-• Infection or inflammation: As with any surgical procedure, there is a risk of eye infections or inflammation, although this is rare.
-It is important to follow hygiene measures and attend follow-up appointments.
-The prescribed eye drops should also be used after treatment according to the drop schedule to best prevent infection or inflammation.
-If an infection or inflammation is not treated with appropriate medication, in the worst case, it can lead to complete blindness.
+• Infection or Inflammation: As with any surgical procedure, there is a risk of infection or inflammation of the eye, although this is rare.
+Adhering to hygiene measures and attending follow-up appointments is essential.
+Additionally, prescribed eye drops should be used according to the provided schedule to best prevent infections or inflammation.
+If left untreated with appropriate medications, an infection or inflammation could, in the worst case, lead to complete blindness.

-• Risk of regression: In some cases, vision correction may deteriorate again after a few months or years.
-This can particularly affect people with pre-existing higher visual impairments.
-It's important to differentiate this from presbyopia.
+• Regression Risk: In some cases, vision correction may deteriorate again after a few months or years.
+This is particularly relevant for individuals with pre-existing higher degrees of refractive errors.
+It is important to differentiate this from age-related presbyopia.

-In most cases, the described risks and complications can be treated with retreatment or appropriate medications.
-It is important that a thorough preliminary examination takes place to determine if someone is a suitable candidate for laser eye surgery and to minimize these risks.
+In most cases, the described risks and complications can be addressed with follow-up treatments or appropriate medications.
+A thorough pre-operative examination is essential to determine whether someone is a suitable candidate for laser eye surgery and to minimize these risks.

 Book a free consultation now